9 common Amazon Echo problems – and how to fix them quickly

-The Amazon Echo speaker, which launched in the UK this autumn, is likely to become one of the most popular Christmas gifts for tech-heads looking to smarten up their home life with a little help from Alexa.
-Although our experiences with the Echo have been pain-free thus far, here are some of the issues you may experience, complete with suggestions for how to resolve them.
+The Amazon Echo speaker range is hugely popular, with many houses having multiple speakers now.
+Although our experiences with the Alexa-enabled devices have been pain-free thus far, here are some of the Amazon Echo problems you may experience, complete with suggestions for how to resolve them.

 Echo’s connectivity status is indicated by the power LED on the bottom rear of the device, with white meaning good and orange denoting no Wi-Fi connectivity.